Laidout/laidout/README.md

 If the magic works, you will find installable packages in the directory directly above the Laidout directory.
 If it does not work, please let me know so I can fix it!

-If you fail with this error:
+If the magic does NOT work, and you fail with this error:

-  dpkg-shlibdeps: error: no dependency information found for /usr/lib/libGL.so.1 then you need to change: `dh_shlibdeps` in debian/rules to: `dh_shlibdeps --dpkg-shlibdeps-params=--ignore-missing-info` Maybe something to do with non-packaged NVidia drivers?
+	dpkg-shlibdeps: error: no dependency information found for /usr/lib/libGL.so.1

+then you need to change: `dh_shlibdeps` in debian/rules to: `dh_shlibdeps --dpkg-shlibdeps-params=--ignore-missing-info`
+Maybe something to do with non-packaged NVidia drivers?